 A revenue increase from last year to this year of between 15% and 20% for the first week of the month for a couple of months now.

-I can’t tell you the name of the restaurant that achieved this, but I do have permission to give you a broad hint.
+I can’t tell you the name of the restaurant which achieved this, but I do have permission to give you broad hints.
 I’ll say the restaurant is in downtown Sacramento, California, almost directly across the street from a bank with a well-known name and not that far from the State Capitol and other buildings housing state workers.
+But as to the name of the bank proximate to the restaurant, I'll stay consistent with the restaurant owner's requirement that I give only broad hints about identifying location.
+Therefore, the name of that bank could not be dragged from my lips even by a team of wild horses.
+Pulling a stagecoach.

 More recently, the restaurant owner learned about some consumer behavior findings: Researchers at University of Utah and University of Iowa found that in the days soon after receiving a paycheck, consumers with full-time jobs become what is called “promotion-focused.”
 As the days after the paycheck pass, the person becomes progressively more “protection focused.”